OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 - ***Adding a software library to the same read-only DVD for distribution***
 - Incorporating a software component at build time

-Which of the following questions are important to ask around the distribution of software?
+In the context of Open Source license compliance which of the following questions are important to ask around the distribution of software?
 Select all answers that apply.
 (MULTIPLE CHOICE - PLEASE ADD FALSE QUESTIONS ***LIKE THIS***)

 - Who is the software component distributed to?
 - ***To which countries the software is distributed?***